Habtemariam-L/Agri_Food_CO2_Emission/README.md

     Geospatial coverage: worldwide

-Additionally a JSON file containing countries geographic data is sourced from (https://www.kaggle.com/datasets/ktochylin/world-countries) and used.
+Additionally a JSON file containing countries geographic data is sourced from (https://www.kaggle.com/datasets/ktochylin/world-countries) and used for geospatial analysis.

 # Analysis and Visualization
 Python is used for analysis.